cSDes1gn/remote-ssh/README.md

 Have these on hand for the next step.

 ### Client Configuration
-This setup is for the machine you are connecting with.
+This setup is for the machine you are connecting with To start, disconnect from your router on the client machine and connect to a mobile hotspot or another access point outside your LAN:
 ```bash
 git clone https://github.com/cSDes1gn/remote-ssh
 cd remote-ssh